cybertrapped/powershell-download-podcasts/README.md

 # powershell-download-podcasts
-Powershell code to download podcasts from a csv file with rss feeds
+Powershell code to download podcasts from a list through a csv file with rss feeds